Judicial review of the detention order

 Bulgarian Helsinki Committee Visit Website

 Detained asylum seekers are treated in the same manner as the rest of the detained population, hence they are informed orally by the detention staff of the reasons of their detention and the possibility to challenge it in court, but not about the possibility and the methods of applying for legal aid.
-However, asylum seekers as a principle are not informed in a language they understand as none of the existing detention centres has interpreters among its staff.
+However, asylum seekers are generally not informed in a language they understand as none of the existing detention centres has interpreters among its staff.
 A copy of the detention order is usually provided to the individual.

 As a result, judicial review may only be triggered at the initiative of the applicant.
 Detention orders can be appealed within 14 calendar days of the actual detention before the Administrative Court in the area of the headquarters of the authority which has issued the contested administrative act.[2]
 The appeal does not suspend the execution of the detention order.[3]
 The submission of the appeal is additionally hindered by the fact that the detention orders are not interpreted.
 The short deadline for lodging an appeal has proved to be highly disproportionate and usually not complied with by detained individuals, including asylum seekers.[4]